You are here: Website Maintenance > Ongoing operation

 With the classic model, problems typically arise exactly at the interfaces:

-- delays caused by handoffs between service providers
+- delays due to forwarding between service providers

-- dependence on plugin, CMS, and hosting combinations
+- dependency on combinations of plugins, CMS, and hosting

-In the event of a fault, it is often not clear for you as the customer who is actually responsible—and thus also not who must take action to resolve the problem.
+In the event of an error, you as a customer often cannot determine who is actually responsible - and thus also not who has to take action to solve the problem.

 Our Approach

 Our approach eliminates these interfaces.
-We do not just create your website, but also operate it on our own servers.
-If a problem occurs, the cause and solution lie with us and we are responsible for fixing it.
-You do not have to worry about who the right contact person is.
+We not only create your website, but also operate it on our own servers.
+If a problem occurs, both the cause and the solution are our responsibility and we are accountable for fixing it.
+You don’t have to worry about finding the right contact person.

 Operation Instead of Handover

-Many websites are effectively handed over after creation.
-After that a separate maintenance process begins, which often only functions reactively.
+Many websites are effectively “handed over” after creation.
+After that, a separate maintenance process begins, which often only works reactively.

 We actively continue to operate websites: